dotnet/AspNetCore.Docs/aspnetcore/razor-pages/ui-class.md

 ### Multi-project development flow

-When the app runs:
+When the consuming app runs:

-* The assets stay in their original folders.
+* The assets in the RCL stay in their original folders.
-* Any change within the class library *wwwroot* folder is reflected in the consuming app without rebuilding the consuming app.
+* Any change within the RCL's *wwwroot* folder is reflected in the consuming app without rebuilding the consuming app.

 When the RCL is built, a manifest is produced that describes the static web asset locations.
-The consuming app reads the manifest at runtime to consume the assets from the referenced projects and packages.
+The consuming app reads the manifest at runtime to consume the assets from referenced projects and packages.

 ### Publish